uyuni-project/uyuni/testsuite/docs/cucumber-steps.md

-  When I delete "ceos-minion" key in the Salt master When I delete "sle-minion" from the Rejected section When I wait until Salt master sees "sle-minion" as "rejected" Then the list of the "all" keys should contain "sle-minion" hostname
+  When I delete "ceos-minion" key in the Salt master When I delete "sle-minion" from the Rejected section When I wait until Salt master sees "sle-minion" as "rejected" When I wait until the list of "all" keys contains the hostname of "sle-minion"
 ```

 * Remote commands via Salt